 6. User Experience Monitoring

-As a business owner, you want to make sure you offer one of the best experiences to the visitors who come into your shop.
+As a business owner, you want to ensure you offer one of the best experiences to the visitors who enter your shop.
 That’s also true for the people that visit your website.
-Broken images, errors, outdated software, or the pages are slow will push the patience of your visitors, making them leave your website and go to one of your competitor’s which is only one click away.
+Broken images, errors, outdated software, or the pages being slow will push the patience of your visitors, making them leave your website and go to one of your competitors, which is only one click away.

 The bottom line is that if your website appears outdated, unprofessional, or unsafe, the visitors will not trust your business and will not become your customers.